 Getting the Most Out of Your POS Inventory Features

-Modern POS platforms provide several powerful inventory features that help businesses maintain efficiency and accuracy.
+Modern POS platforms include powerful inventory features that help businesses improve efficiency, reduce waste, and maintain inventory accuracy.

-Real-time inventory tracking ensures businesses always know their current stock levels.
-This reduces customer frustration caused by out-of-stock products.
+Real-time inventory tracking ensures businesses always know current stock levels across all products and locations.

-According to research from IHL Group, retailers globally lose nearly $1 trillion annually due to inventory distortion, including overstocks and stockouts.
-Accurate inventory systems significantly reduce these losses.
+Research from IHL Group estimates that retailers globally lose nearly $1 trillion annually due to inventory distortion, including stock shortages and excess inventory.

 Automated Reordering